whhone/whhone.github.io/content/posts/3-levels-of-programmers.md

 }
 ```

-This code is better than level 1.
-For example, it has fewer low-level details and mutable variables.
+This code is better than `sumOddValuesLevel1`.
+It has fewer low-level details and mutable variables.
 From my experience, this is the norm of the industrial standard.

 Most programmers will reach this level but will likely stop here.

 ## Level 3: Great Programmers

-Programmers at this level know and can write the cleanest code and use the best patterns, even if they are less common in the codebase they are working on.
+Programmers at this level know the options, can write the cleanest code, and use the best possible patterns, even if they are less common in the their codebases.
 In addition, they make these good patterns common.

 They learn actively, beyond what they are seeing from peers' works.
-They learn the details of the programming languages to produce the best codes.
-A level 3 programmer can write this code.
+They learn each details of their programming languages.
+For example, even the high order functions like `fold` and `reduce` are not common in their codebase, level 3 programmers can still read and write this code with ease *(they still have the option to use the for-in loop above whenever they think it works better)*.

 ```dart
 int sumOddValuesLevel3(List<int> list) =>